 - Acknowledge the awesome women in your life

-1. #ChooseToChallenge and show your support on social
+1. #BreakTheBias and show your support on social

-This year’s official International Women’s Day theme (2021) is #ChooseToChallenge.
+This year’s official International Women’s Day theme (2022) is #BreakTheBias.
 It’s a call-to-action to challenge the status quo by raising awareness against bias, celebrating women's achievement, and taking action for equality.

-One simple, yet impactful way to celebrate International Women’s Day this year is to show your commitment to challenging inequality by taking part in the #ChooseToChallenge social media campaign.
-Take a photo of yourself raising your hand high and share it on your preferred social media platform(s) using #ChooseToChallenge and #IWD2021.
+One simple, yet impactful way to celebrate International Women’s Day this year is to show your commitment to challenging inequality by taking part in the #BreakTheBias social media campaign.
+Take a photo of yourself crossing your hands in an X and share it on your preferred social media platform(s) using #BreakTheBias and #IWD2022.

 You can even use these awesome templates to create custom co-branded social media cards to get your whole team involved.